For financial entities, risk leaders, and compliance teams

 1%

-of average daily global turnover per day
+of average daily worldwide turnover per day

 Critical ICT Providers